Assubki/company-profile/readme.md

 contact.html: The contact page with a form.

 Demo
-You can view a live demo of the website here (if deployed on a hosting platform like GitHub Pages, Netlify, or Vercel).
+You can view a live demo of the website here: https://assubki.github.io/company-profile/

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Author
-Your Name: Your GitHub Profile
+Author: Assubki